us en false false

 Allowing inflation to run too hot for too long will amplify the problems.
 If high inflation continues, which we expect, attempts at bold policy action will likely be met with market turmoil.
 The debt levels and political climate will make economically destructive policy action untenable.
 Therefore, we would expect inflation to be higher this decade than the last and, with that, a sustained bull market in real assets.

-SHAWN REYNOLDS, PORTFOLIO MANAGER, NATURAL RESOURCES EQUITY AND ENVIRONMENTAL SUSTAINABILITY STRATEGIES: The resources sector remains highly leveraged to inflation and global growth—both themes which have dominated headlines and which have been significant drivers of performance over the last year and a half.
+SHAWN REYNOLDS, PORTFOLIO MANAGER, GLOBAL RESOURCES: The resources sector remains highly leveraged to inflation and global growth—both themes which have dominated headlines and which have been significant drivers of performance over the last year and a half.
 Anticipated interest rate hikes and recently stalled recovery efforts (due to supply chain issues, the advent of COVID variants, etc.) have, we believe, only modestly impacted investor sentiment for now.
 Though we continue to believe that the prevailing macroeconomic sentiment will be one of higher-than-anticipated inflation and stronger-than-expected growth, we remain cautiously optimistic.

 We are otherwise strongly encouraged by the fundamental, company-specific outlook for many of the names we follow in the space.
 We continue to focus on companies’ efficiency gains, historic free cash flow generation and commitment to capital discipline in the face of a dramatic rise in underlying commodity prices.
 Many of these same companies—and their associated sub-sectors—still continue to trade at a significant discount, too, to both their longer-term averages and relative to other sub-sectors.